|Peripheral Nerves of the Foot|

 - Eat a healthful diet that is low in saturated fat and rich in whole grains, fruits, and vegetables.

 - Limit your alcohol intake to a moderate level.
-This means 2 or fewer drinks per day for men and 1 or fewer for women.
+This means two or less drinks per day for men and one or less per day for women.

 - Avoid toxic chemicals.